2000 SKYBOX METAL BASEBALL CARDS

 Skybox began experimenting with metal cards a few years prior with inserts and parallels in their normal paper series, but 2000 was the first full base set produced entirely on metal panels rather than conventional cardstock.
 A total of 720 cards made up the 2000 Skybox metal base set, featuring every Major League Baseball player as well as managers and coaches.
 The design featured a painted silver Skybox logo across the top and some basic statistics along the side and bottom edge of each card front.

-Read also: BEST 2019 TOPPS BASEBALL ROOKIE CARDS
+Read also: BASEBALL CARDS FOR SALE CHEAP

 In addition to the base set, Skybox also produced parallels and inserts on metal beyond the base rosters.
 Short prints, sepia toned parallels, league leader inserts, signatures, memorabilia cards and more were all encapsulated metal variants printed in much lower quantities than the base cards.
 Materials featured in many of the inserts included autographed swatches of jersey, shards of broken bats, pieces of cleats and base paths as well as authentic stadium dirt and field grass from various MLB parks.